 Do you still have the same phone you carried around when you launched your current website?
 You most likely don't.
 Why?
 Because technology changes daily.
 If you still had an iPhone 4 it wouldn’t be able to run any apps, the screen would be cracked, the battery wouldn’t charge and no one would fix it for you because it was discontinued in 2013.

 Your current website is just like that old phone.
 Yes, you can still own it, but it won’t function in a way that helps you get the job done.
 Coding best practices have changed drastically since you last updated your site.
 The outdated design and technical architecture of your website may be negatively impacting your business.Read More »

 It used to be that simply having a website would set you apart from the competition.
 You could create a handful of pages, add a little background about the company, sprinkle in some images, set it, and forget it.
-Unfortunately, a website that works for you requires a lot more upkeep than that.
+But today's world is more digitally connected than ever and if you want your website to be a lead generator, it requires a lot more upkeep.
+Today, users expect more.